azolfagharj/gajin/docs/USAGE.md

 ### GitHub Token Permissions

+**Fine-grained Personal Access Tokens (Recommended):**

-Your GitHub token needs the following permissions:
+Your GitHub token needs specific permissions based on what you want to manage:

+- **Repository Secrets**:
+  - Repository permissions > Actions > **Secrets**: Read and write

+- **Repository Variables**:
+  - Repository permissions > Actions > **Variables**: Read and write

+- **Environment Secrets**:
+  - Repository permissions > **Environments**: Read and write
+  - IMPORTANT: Environment secrets require Environments permission (NOT under Actions)

+- **Environment Variables**:
+  - Repository permissions > **Environments**: Read and write
+  - IMPORTANT: Environment variables require Environments permission (NOT under Actions)

+- **Required for all operations**:
+  - Repository permissions > **Metadata**: Read-only (required for API access)

+**Classic Personal Access Tokens:**

-- `repo` (Full control of private repositories)
+- **All operations**: `repo` scope
-- `actions:write` (Write access to GitHub Actions)
+  - This single scope provides full access to:
+    - Repository secrets and variables
+    - Environment secrets and variables
+  - Note: Classic tokens provide broader permissions than needed

+For detailed setup instructions, see the comments in [examples/config.yaml](../../examples/config.yaml).

 ## Basic Usage

-### Set Secrets
+### Set Secrets and Variables

 ```bash
 easygh --config config.yaml
 ```

-This will set all secrets defined in the configuration file to all specified repositories.
+This will set all secrets and variables defined in the configuration file to all specified repositories.
+The tool processes:
+- Repository secrets and variables (set for all repositories)
+- Environment secrets and variables (set for each environment in each repository)

 ### Dry Run